-Timothy Noah, a journalist in Washington, was most recently labor policy editor for Politico.
-Before that he was a contributing writer at MSNBC.com, and a senior editor at the New Republic, where he wrote the "TRB From Washington" column.
-For a dozen years before that he was a senior writer at Slate, where he wrote the "Chatterbox" column, among other duties.
+Timothy Noah writes a weekly online column for the New Republic and maintains the Substack newsletter Backbencher .
+Before that, he was labor policy editor for Politico, a contributing writer at MSNBC.com, and a senior editor at the New Republic, where he wrote the "TRB From Washington" column.
+For a dozen years he was a senior writer at Slate, where he wrote the "Chatterbox" column, among other duties.

-Prior to that, Noah was a Washington-based reporter for the Wall Street Journal, an assistant managing editor for U.S. News & World Report, a congressional correspondent for Newsweek, and an editor of the Washington Monthly (where he remains a contributing editor).
+Noah has also been a Washington-based reporter for the Wall Street Journal, an assistant managing editor for U.S. News & World Report, a congressional correspondent for Newsweek, and an editor of the Washington Monthly (where he remains a contributing editor).

 Noah has written for a variety of other national publications, including the New York Times, the Washington Post, and the New York Review of Books, and he's contributed frequent broadcast commentaries to CBS Sunday Morning and NPR's Day To Day.